josephcslater/MAC_and_Modalupdating/README.md

 [Siemens Corp.
 Seminar](https://community.plm.automation.siemens.com/t5/Event-Collateral/Modal-Analysis-and-FEA-Test-Correlation/ta-p/435288): Presenter were Mr Scott Beebe and Ms Jacklyn Kinsler

-[Bruel & Kjaer Training course](https://bksv.com/en/Training/training-courses/UnitedStates/UnitedStates/Live-Courses/Modal-Analysis/05-15-2018): Some Pictures and Bulletin points were taken directly from Modal Analysis Conference conducted by Bruel and Kjaer, Chicago, May2018.
+[Bruel & Kjaer Sound and Vibration Conference](https://bksv.com/en/Training/training-courses/UnitedStates/UnitedStates/Live-Courses/Modal-Analysis/05-15-2018): Some Pictures and Bulletin points were taken directly from Modal Analysis Conference conducted by Bruel and Kjaer, Chicago, May2018.
-Mr Robert Trepanier is the presenter who has more than 30 years of experience, I strongly suggest to attend for good understanding of Modal Analysis.
+Mr Robert Trepanier is the presenters who has more than 30 years of experience, I strongly suggest to attend for good understanding of Modal Analysis.